Our partners

 Why should companies work with the LzE?

-What advantages does working with the LzE offer for companies?
+What advantages does working with the LzE offer to companies?

-+ Ability to co-design curricula to ensure graduates meet labor market requirements.
+• The ability to co-design curricula, ensuring graduates meet labor market demands.

 Which programs or specialist areas does the LzE offer that could be relevant for companies?